 Implicit Costs: The “Secondary” Systems

-For any Large Polygon Tent deployment, the frame is only 60% of the cost.
-To maintain the premium nature of an outdoor party tent at this scale, you must account for:
+Ignoring secondary systems is the fastest way to blow a procurement budget.
+For any Large Polygon Tent deployment, the aluminum frame itself represents only 60% of the total project cost.
+To preserve the premium nature of an outdoor party tent at 50m scale, procurement teams must budget for:

 Cassette Flooring: Essential for polygon structures to ensure the base plates are perfectly level.
 A 1cm deviation at the base can lead to a 10cm misalignment at the polygon ridge.